 Event Information and Accessibility Tent

-There will be a tent dedicated to General Event Information and Accessibility at the festival, located nearby the drop-off area.
+There will be a tent dedicated to General Event Information and Accessibility at the festival, located on the outdoor footprint, near the globe, on the corner of Salisbury and Jones Street.
 Courtesy manual wheelchair rentals will be available upon request at this tent.
 There is a limited supply of chairs, and a photo ID is required for reservation.

 Noise Cancelling Headphones